 Baman Piderman is a Web Animation by Alex Butera and Lindsay Small, featured on Mondo Media.
 It follows the lives of Baman, Piderman, and several others who inhabit a white, empty landscape while having surreal adventures.
-New episodes are sometimes featured on Attack of the Show!.Baman and Piderman are basically crudely-drawn Batman and Spider-Man knock-offs with weight gain and toddler-like intelligence.
+New episodes were sometimes featured on Attack of the Show!.Baman and Piderman are basically crudely-drawn Batman and Spider-Man knock-offs with weight gain and toddler-like intelligence.
 They live in separate houses, with Baman coming over to Piderman's house in nearly every episode.
 Their two friends, Pumkin and Tuba, live in Piderman and Baman's houses, respectively.
 Later episodes introduce characters like Dese Guys (off-color versions of Baman and Piderman with deeper voices who live in Piderman's basement), Baman's boss (a giant, yellow cat-like thing that comes and goes as it pleases), and Squib (a mass of green tentacles that acts like a Tsundere towards Pumkin).
-The show is mostly absurd humor wrapped around occasional hints at a much darker subtext... that usually turns out to be more absurd humor.
-Unfortunately, the series was Cut Short, with "Play Da Concert" being the final episode.
+The show is mostly absurd humor wrapped around occasional hints at a much darker subtext... which usually turns out to be more absurd humor.
+Unfortunately, the series was Cut Short, with "Play Da Concert" being the final episode to be featured on the Mondo Media Youtube channel in 2012.
+In more recent development news, however, the creators (now Lindsay and Alex Small-Butera) began a Kickstarter to fund the final 5 episodes planned out for the second season to give the series some closure.
+It reached its target funding in two days, and will have an additional two episodes, an arthouse film directed by Dose Guys, a Film Noir starring Baman, and a music video by Neil Cicierega.

 This series provides examples of: